PalakChaturvedi/ShapeAI_Bootcamp_BWD/README.md

 # SHAPEAI Javascript and Reactjs BOOTCAMP
-Hi I made this project during SHAPEAI Bootcamp, conducted by .
+Hi I made this project during SHAPEAI Bootcamp, conducted by ShapeAI .
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot and it was an amazing experience learning with SHAPEAI.